blackflux/apollo-server-tools/README.md

 ### getDeprecationDetails(schema, queryAst)

-Fetch deprecated entities that accessed by the query.
+Fetch deprecated entities that are accessed by the query.
 Expects custom deprecation syntax, see below.

 ## syncDocs(filepath, schema, stripDeprecated = true)